 Now we can see that renewable power production had a slightly larger overall share than fossil power production in the period between 2002 and 2023.

-However, if we want to visualize proportional data across time or
+If we want to visualize proportional data across time or another

 energy %>%